lung-andreea/reusability-index-analyzer/README.md

 ## Launch app

+To run app, first install the required packages:

+#### `pip install -r requirements.txt`

-- To run app, run the Python script `main.py` in the root folder:
+Then run the Python script `main.py` in the root folder:

 #### `python main.py`